-If you have a job when you’re a student you may need to pay Income Tax and National Insurance (NI).
+If you have a job when you’re a student you may need to pay Income Tax and National Insurance.

 Tax and National Insurance

-If you work for an employer in term-time then your Income Tax and National Insurance are usually taken automatically from your wages through Pay As You Earn (PAYE).
+Your employer will usually deduct Income Tax and National Insurance from your wages through Pay As You Earn (PAYE).

 Holiday jobs abroad